Termites: Pests or Saviors of the Environment?

 What are the first thoughts that come to your mind when you see termites?
 Is it pests or vermin?
 Well, think again.
 According to the researchers at Princeton University termites are saviors, as termites role in the environment is quite significant.

-So, while termites may be a menace if they infest your house, they play a very important role in the world’s ecosystem.
+So, while termites may be a menace if they infest your house, termites role in the world’s ecosystem is significantly important.
 In fact, only a few of the 3000 known termite species can be considered pests.
 Be it deserts of Africa, tropical rainforests, temperate woodlands or even your neighborhood garden; they play a crucial role in maintaining the ecosystem.

 Termites play a significant role in our forests as well.
 They extract the cellulose present in the wood for food and provide a number of essential substances to improve the soil quality in the forest.
 Thanks to the symbiotic bacteria and protozoa present in their bodies, termites can eat wood, dung, lichen and even dirt.
 So, not only do they prevent overcrowding of trees in the forest, but they also provide the correct environment for new life to flourish.
 The tunnels created by them create waterways that help new plants to grow.